-When it comes to financial crimes, bank fraud is treated as a very serious offense because people and business entities of all sizes rely so heavily on banks.
+When it comes to financial crimes in Florida, bank fraud is treated as a very serious offense because people and business entities of all sizes rely so heavily on banks.
 The emergence of new technologies has multiplied the ways in which fraudsters can target banking institutions and individual consumers.
 Bank fraud occurs when someone knowingly attempts to execute a scheme for the purpose of defrauding a banking institution.
-The crime is a federal offense that carries very severe sentencing, which may include decades in prison and as much as $1 million in fines.
+The crime is a federal offense that carries very severe sentencing in Fort Lauderdale, Naples and Broward County, which may include decades in prison and as much as $1 million in fines.

 Proving bank fraud